clicknium/clicknium-docs/doc/concepts/recorder/capture.md

 ## Capture advanced option

 Default advanced option is `None`.
-When recording web UI element, you can also select XPath to generate a XPath string.
+When recording web UI element, you can also select XPath to generate an XPath string.
 ![select advance option](../../img/record_choose_advance.png)